Use code WELCOME for 20% off your first purchase.

 To aid with your studying, notecards are broken down by the following dimensions:

 1. Topic - Location within the syllabus.
-There are three tiers total within the syllabus tree: topic, source, and chapter.
+There are three tiers total within the syllabus tree: topic, subtopic (source), and chapter.

-2. Mastery - Based on your self-grading history with the notecard, we assign a mastery level to each notecard: new, learning, nearly mastered, and mastered.
+2. Mastery - Based on your self-grading history with the notecard, we assign a mastery level to each notecard: NEW > APPRENTICE > GURU > MASTER > ENLIGHTENED > BURNED

 3. Importance - We have an extensive database of past exam questions, topics, and how they map to our notecards.
 Based on a combination of an in depth analysis of this data along with our instructors' expert opinions, we have assigned an importance level to each notecard: high, medium, and low.